orchidsoftware/orchid.software/docs/en/docs/icons.md

 The package comes with a set of icons that can be found on the [Bootstrap Icons](https://icons.getbootstrap.com/).
 These icons are prefixed with `bs.*` which is used as a prefix to identify the icons in your code.

+> If you're looking for a list of icons for previous versions, please visit the [Orchid Icon Pack page](/en/docs/orchid-icons).

 ## Custom Icons